-For event-based low-level tasks, such as event-based image deblurring and event-based frame interpolation, most works evaluate their models on datasets originally designed for image-only methods which only have synthetic events.
-This is because (1) event cameras are not easy to get yet, (2) most event cameras are of low resolution and monochrome [14,15,35], and (3) high-resolution chromatic datasets [38,39] are not publicly available.
+For event-based low-level tasks, such as event-based image deblurring and event-based frame interpolation, most works evaluate their models on datasets originally designed for image-only methods and having only synthetic events.
+This is because (1) event cameras are not easy to acquire yet, (2) most event cameras are of low resolution and monochrome [14,15,34], and (3) high-resolution chromatic datasets [37,38] are not publicly available.
 To fill this gap, we record a high-quality chromatic event-image dataset for training, fine-tuning and evaluating event-based methods for frame interpolation and deblurring.

 As Fig. 4 shows, our HighREV dataset consists of 30 sequences with a total of 28589 sharp images and corresponding events.
 We use 19934 images for training/fine-tuning and 8655 images for evaluation.
-The size of each RGB image is 1632×1224 .
+The size of each RGB image is $1632 \times 1224$ .
 The events and images are spatially aligned in the sensor.
 Each event has only one channel (intensity), with pixel coordinates, timestamp and polarity.

 The HighREV dataset can be used for event-based sharp frame interpolation.
-To evaluate event-based blurry frame interpolation methods, we synthesize blurry images by averaging 11 consecutive original sharp frames.
-For the blurry frame interpolation task, we skip 1 or 3 sharp frames (denoted as 11+1 or 11+3 in Tab.
+To evaluate event-based blurry frame interpolation, we synthesize blurry images by averaging 11 consecutive original sharp frames.
+For blurry frame interpolation, we skip 1 or 3 sharp frames (denoted as 11+1 or 11+3 in Tab.
 1).
 To the best of our knowledge, among all event-image datasets, our dataset has the highest resolution.